 He thought all it would take was a public declaration to zero out his debts.
 You and I both know nothing is that easy in business or life.
 This is why you’re going to need to do more than start calling your business a “WordPress agency”.

 If you’re ready for the challenge (and reward) of starting your own agency, start here:

 According to a recent survey from FlexJobs, these are the top challenges freelancers focus on:

 - Managing their freelance business

-When your focus is on where you’re going to get your next client from or how to balance managing a business with building websites, it’s difficult to focus on a mission that’s anything but:
+When your focus is on where you’ll get your next client or how to balance managing a business with building websites, it’s difficult to focus on a mission that’s anything but: